Sohan Ahmed

 What is one tip you have for the incoming class?

 Your first semester is absolutely the most important – focus on grades, attend club events, apply to the very first postings on RCareer.
-There will be time for a slower pace of life in further semesters.
+In second year, no matter your background, get involved, join student clubs, and most importantly, take leadership courses!

 Munir Thanwarani